About Zeta Tau Alpha

 Learn more about how Zeta Tau Alpha was founded.

 The Zeta Tau Alpha Foundation is the philanthropic and fundraising arm of the Fraternity.
-The Foundation leads our efforts in breast cancer education and awareness, provides nearly $900,000 in scholarships annually, and sponsors educational and leadership opportunities for our members and others.
+The Foundation leads our efforts in breast cancer education and awareness, provides around $1 million in scholarships annually, and sponsors educational and leadership opportunities for our members and others.

 The ZTA Fraternity Housing Corporation is the largest in the Panhellenic world and provides safe, secure and competitive housing for all our collegiate members.